Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Short Questions With Answers - Legislature

 Ans:

-President is the essential organ of the Indian Parliament and has power over the legislative process.
-Some of their powers are as under:
+The President is a vital organ of the Indian Parliament and holds significant powers over the legislative process.
+Some of their key powers include:

 The document Class 11 Political Science Short Questions With Answers - Legislature is a part of the Humanities/Arts Course Political Science Class 11.